edimante/sfguide-terraform-sample/README.md

 - extract the service account (SVC) Private Key using **terraform output** and **jq**:

 `terraform output -json | jq -r '.snowflake_svc_private_key.value'`

+- this
+- is not all ..
+WIP